NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 Pharmacy student reviewing NAPLEX score

-How Is the NAPLEX Scored?
+How Is the NAPLEX® Scored?

-You now have the option to allow NABP to share your exam results with your pharmacy school through an opt-in waiver before starting the exam.
-While sharing results is optional, it's encouraged to help schools track class pass rates.
-It won't affect your degree.
+You have the option to allow NABP to share your exam results with your pharmacy school through an opt-in waiver before starting the exam.
+While sharing results is optional, it’s encouraged to help schools track class pass rates.
+It won’t affect your degree.

 Why Did the NABP Stop Reporting Numerical Scores?